PLEASE read the following carefully and completely if you are interested in submitting a game for our attention.

 - Interesting choices are better than luck.
 If there are elements of randomness, players should be able to mitigate that randomness and/or make decisions based on random input (instead of, say, strictly rolling dice to determine the outcome).
 Agency is very important; it means that players have control over their fate.

 - Rewards and forward momentum, not punishment and backwards movement.
-Players should feel like they’ve progressed during the game to a superior position than at the beginning, and the mechanisms should support this (i.e., engine building).
+Players should feel like they’ve progressed during the game to a superior position than at the beginning, and the mechanisms should support this (i.e., engine building, tableau building, resource management, etc).

 - Intuitive to learn and retain.
 The design of the game should take into account the learning experience–ideally, new players can be presented with a few core rules and start to take turns due to the presentation and order of operations.
 Retention should also be a factor, enabled by few to no rules exceptions.